$49 – $229

 Anxiety is directly related to our stress response — called the “fight or flight” response.

 Stress begins with a region of the brain that includes the hypothalamus and pituitary gland.
 This part of the brain is tasked with controlling the release of hormones from other organs in the body, including the adrenal glands.
-The connection between these two organs is referred to as the HPA-axis (hypothalamic-pituitary axis).
+The connection between these organs is referred to as the HPA-axis (hypothalamic-pituitary-adrenal axis).

 When we’re faced with a stressful situation — such as coming face to face with a hungry animal or feeling the pressure of an upcoming deadline — the hypothalamus sends a signal to the adrenal glands to start releasing cortisol.